TOENAIL FUNGUS

 • Tenderness or sensitivity surrounding the toenail

 Treatments may vary, depending on the nature and severity of the infection.
-We can perform lab tests to determine the cause and form a suitable treatment plan, which may include prescribing topical medication, oral medication, debridement (removal of diseased nail matter and debris) of an infected nail, along with the Keryflex Nail Restoration treatment.
+We can perform lab tests to determine the cause and form a suitable treatment plan, which may include prescribing topical medication, oral medication, debridement (removal of diseased nail matter and debris) of an infected nail.

 Prevention and Tips to combat toenail fungus: